Klmattis/portfolio/README.md

 ## Installation
 Use the following steps to install the application locally:
 1. Clone this repository into a local directory
-2. Run the following in the root directory
+2. Run the following in the root directory:
 ```bash
 npm install
 ```